GHRik/SjpAPI/README.md

 <a name="fea">.</a>
 ## Features

-- WIP Print word in JSON format
+- Print word in JSON format
 - [WIP] Use like .jar library

 SjpAPI is a library which "check" word online.